IhsanMujdeci/POS/README.md

 # POS
-Simple point of sales ult with ngx
+Simple point of sales app with ngx